liujiamingustc/phd/README.md

 # "Web-based Framework For Optimisation And Decision Support Using Complex Water Models"

-This is the place where I share all my PhD works.
+My PhD study focuses on testing existing DSS solutions and developing a universal framework including process models, their surrogate models, optimization routines to support decision making for water management, as well as implementation and testing of this framework on two case studies.

-Thank you for any suggestions :blush:.
+> This is the place to host and share my results.

 | Resources            | Hosted                                                 |
 | -------------------- | ------------------------------------------------------ |